zoyi/awesome-domstorage/README.md

 ```

 In this case, 'foo' of 'key1' becomes 'key1-foo' with value 'false'.

+## Casting
-Note that Web Storage can only have string value NOT boolean.
+Note that Web Storage can only have STRING value NOT BOOLEAN.
 However,
 'false' (string) becomes false (boolean) by calling stringToBoolean().
+'null'(string) becomes null (null) as well.

+## Protected Namespace
 setPrefix() to set prefix for each key in order to avoid potential conflicts.
 e.g. Using the aforementioned example, 'key1-foo' is prefixed with 'myApp'
     'myApp-key1-foo' = false